Canopy Growth Stock’s Prospects in 2022

 History may not always repeat itself, but it does at the very least rhyme.
 Once again, marijuana stocks have begun to rally after being incorrectly devalued.

-One of those marijuana stocks is Canopy Growth Corp (NYSE:CGC), perhaps the pot stock I’ve written about the most.
+One of those marijuana stocks is Canopy Growth Corp (NASDAQ:CGC), perhaps the pot stock I’ve written about the most.
 CGC stock was one of the first marijuana stocks I began covering, and the company was always good for a headline-grabbing acquisition or new product announcement (or at least it used to be).

 But Canopy Growth stock has fallen on hard times as of late.